Kiran-Rao/kiran-rao.github.io/docs/_posts/2024-06-21-git-config.md

 ---

 [^1]: This is not actually my .gitignore.
 It's pretty close.
 I've rearranged and ommited a few pieces for privacy and clarity.
 [^2]: This is not legal advice.
 I'm not responsible, nor will I be tech support if you misconfigure git.
-But if you find something cool, let me know!
+But if you find something cool, <a class="link" href="mailto:hi@kiranrao.ca" target="_blank" rel="noopener">let me know</a>!